epaaso/sc-luca-explore/README.md

     - *mapping_<time>_leiden.json* The broad cluster annotation by chekcing contingency with previous cluster names.

   - *<ds_suffix>_predicted_leiden.csv* The cell anotations with tumor subclustering.

+  - *Group_checks/* Folder where the checkpoints for concatenating the groups are saved.

 - *<notebooks_folder>/nb_DE_wilcox* We save the marker genes and heatmap plots and its corresponding data here.
   - *wilcoxon_DE/<time>_<dset>_[tumor]pair.npy* The DE of pairs of cells for every gene.
 The tumor refers means that it is subsetted to certain cells.
 Pretty big files